 Creamy Golden Gravy

 This gravy is made with brown rice flour instead of wheat flour.
-The great thing about using rice flour instead of wheat flour for thickening is that it doesn’t form lumps like wheat flour often does.
-This does not have to be stirred constantly to prevent lumps.
-I have walked away and forgotten to stir this gravy and it still comes out smooth and lump free because of the rice flour.
+The great thing about using rice flour instead of wheat flour for thickening is that it doesn't form lumps like wheat flour often does.
+You just sprinkle it over the top of a hot liquid, stir it in and it thickens nicely without any lumps.

 Hints: This may be made ahead and refrigerated.
 It will thicken slightly more when refrigerated.
 To reheat, place in a saucepan, add a small amount of water, whisk to combine and then heat slowly, stirring occasionally, until hot.